getpelican/pelican/docs/settings.rst

    If ``True``, load unmodified content from caches.

-.. data:: WRITE_SELECTED = []

-   If this list is not empty, **only** output files with their paths in this list are written.
-Paths should be either absolute or relative to the current Pelican working directory.
-For possible use cases see :ref:`writing_only_selected_content`.

 .. data:: FORMATTED_FIELDS = ['summary']

    A list of metadata fields containing reST/Markdown content to be parsed and